Grzywocz-W/bank-app-razor/README.md

-# REST API of the Bank Application Project
+# Web Bank Application built with C# ASP.NET Core MVC and Razor Views

 ## Project Description
-The project enables the operation of a bank system by providing necessary functionalities.
-The system consists of a web application built with ASP.NET Core, using Razor views for the frontend.
-The backend is powered by REST API, which handles the core logic of bank operations.
+This project implements a bank system with essential functionalities.
+It is a web application built using ASP.NET Core MVC, with Razor Views rendering server-side HTML pages.
+The backend exposes HTTP endpoints that handle business logic and serve these views.
+While the application provides RESTful-style endpoints, it is not a pure REST API returning JSON, but rather a server-rendered web app with HTTP endpoints delivering HTML content.

 ## Key Functionalities of the Project
 - User registration and login
-- Authentication via JWT
 - Ability to create, view, and manage bank accounts
-- Transactions between accounts (deposit, withdrawal, transfer)
+- Transactions between accounts (withdrawal, transfer)
-- Generating financial reports (statements, transaction history)
+- Viewing transaction history
+- Currency conversion during transfers, using real-time exchange rates from an external API

 ## Use Case Diagram
 This diagram shows the use cases necessary for the project to function.
 The backend also implements additional functionalities not shown in the diagram below.